e-corp-sam-sepiol/spacenode/docs/walkthrough-rpi-zero.md

 #### Configure External Hard Drive
 If you have not plugged in your External Hard Drive to power and then into your Raspberry Pi Zero Wireless's micro USB interface via OTG cable, this is the time to do so.
 Please use an External Hard Drive in an enclosure with it's own power source, avoid External Hard Drives that are USB powered.
 This is important for power stability of your Raspberry Pi Zero Wireless.

-In this example, a Seagate Expansion 8TB Desktop External Hard Drive USB 3.0 is being used.
+In this example, a Seagate Expansion 8TB Desktop External Hard Drive USB 3.0 is being used
 ```
 sudo lsblk
 ```